jozefg/drafts/equality.markdown

 one (free) place.
 If there's something here missing that you'd like to see added, feel free to comment or email me.

-*Thanks to Jon Sterling for proof reading*
+*Thanks to Jon Sterling for proof reading and many subtle corrections :)*